 1. “I want to grow my business”

 Many entrepreneurs are building fast-growing companies and need access to specialists who can support with funding and strategy.
-“We connect entrepreneurs with our corporate banking business to help structure suitable lending facilities, as well as alternative funding options from across the Investec network”, says Andrew.
+“We can connect entrepreneurs with our wider networks, including corporate banking specialists who can help with lending facilities and alternative funding options”, explains Senior Wealth Planning Director Andrew Little.

 It’s important to consider business and personal finances holistically.
 “At some point individuals will want to extract value from a business so we work with them in advance to understand their personal objectives and what they want to achieve with the money.”